matt-dray/ghdump/README.md

 ## Purpose

 Download all of a GitHub user's repositories as zip files to a specified location and unzip them.
-Intended for archiving or setting up a new computer.
+Intended for archiving purposes.

 Works thanks to [the {gh} package](https://github.com/r-lib/gh) by Gábor Csárdi, Jenny Bryan and Hadley Wickham.